MarkenX/markenx-service/docs/STUDENT_CRUD_API.md

 ## 2. Delete Student (Soft Delete)

-Disables a student by setting their status to DISABLED.
-The student record remains in the database but is not visible to non-admins.
+Disables a student by setting their status to DISABLED in both the database and Keycloak.
+The student record remains but is not visible to non-admins and cannot authenticate.

-**Important:** Keycloak user is NOT deleted to preserve authentication history.
+**Important:**
+- Database: Status set to DISABLED (soft delete)
+- Keycloak: User is disabled (preserves authentication history, prevents login)

 **Endpoint:**
 ```http